lanyanxiang/habits-cli/docs/overview/usage-quick-start.md

 This describes a procedure that you can follow to explore and learn about each command in the Habits CLI other than reading the documentation online.

+## Final Words

+Thank you for your interest in keeping health habits with the Habits app!
+Congratulations on taking a step forward to healthy habits.